Vero Beach, Florida: Infrastructure

+Healthcare

+Cleveland Clinic Indian River Hospital is the main hospital serving the Vero Beach region, formerly known as Indian River Medical Center.
+The hospital was acquired by the Cleveland Clinic Health System in 2019, which vowed to invest at least 250 million dollars over the next 10 years.

 Transportation

 Air

 Vero Beach Regional Airport is a public airport one mile northwest of Vero Beach, offering commercial jet service by Breeze Airways since February 2023.
+Additional commercial service was added by JetBlue in December 2025 and by American Airlines in February 2026.

 Bus

 Vero Beach is served by GoLine Bus routes.
 The permanent location for the main transit hub for GoLine is located in Vero Beach.

 Rail

 The Florida East Coast Railway (FEC) mainline bisects Vero Beach, with an active team track in town serving two off-line lumber/building products customers, who receive boxcars, flatcars and gondolas.
 The Vero Railroad Station served the transportation needs of the community and its surrounding agricultural area for almost 65 years from 1903 to 1968.
 It now serves as a county historical exhibit center.
+As of September 2023, Brightline began a nonstop route between Miami and Orlando on the FEC, passing through Vero Beach without stopping.

 Government

 The city government of Vero Beach follows a Council-manager model form of government with a five-member city council as the elected governing body, from which a mayor is selected by fellow members, responsible for legislative functions such as establishing policy, passing local ordinances, voting appropriations, and developing an overall vision alongside a city manager hired by city council to oversee the administrative operations, implement its policies, and advise it.
 Members of the city council serve two-year terms with staggered elections.